 AT&T has a long and rich history of supporting the mission and cause of education.
-Whether in philanthropic efforts, our network or portfolio of devices, we work with educational institutions to enhance today's classroom experience.
+Whether in philanthropic efforts (like AT&T Aspire), our network or portfolio of devices, we work with educational institutions to enhance today's classroom experience.
 We invest in education because we need a smart, skilled workforce to be successful in an increasingly competitive global marketplace.

 AT&T provides innovative technology solutions that enhance the delivery and administration of K-12 education including mobile and distance learning, professional development, and data management.
 We deliver highly secure, high-speed access to 21st century teaching and learning applications over one of the world's most advanced and powerful global backbone networks.

 AT&T is a trusted technology provider to higher education institutions.
 We offer innovative and cost-effective technology solutions that can help drive student achievement and faculty effectiveness.
 From eLearning to campus-wide wireless access to paperless operations, AT&T has the experience, expertise, and solutions to help you achieve your organization's goals to engage and prepare students for this innovation-driven economy.